What are cookies and why do we use them on the Womance website?

 Cookies, depending on their permanence, can be divided into session or permanent cookies.
 The first expire when the user closes the browser.
 The second ones expire depending on when the objective for which they serve is fulfilled (for example, so that the user remains identified on the websites and services of Womance) or when they are manually deleted.

 Additionally, depending on their purpose, Cookies can be classified as follows:

-Performance cookies: This type of Cookie remembers your preferences for the tools found in the services, so you do not have to reconfigure the service every time you visit.
+Performance Cookies: this type of Cookie remembers your preferences for the tools found in the services, so you do not have to reconfigure the service each time you visit.
 As an example, this typology includes:

 Volume settings of video or sound players.

 The video transmission speeds that are compatible with your browser.

 Geolocation Cookies: these Cookies are used to find out which country you are in when a website or service is requested.
 This Cookie is totally anonymous, and is only used to help guide the content to your location.

 Registration Cookies: Registration Cookies are generated once the User has registered or subsequently opened his session, and are used to identify him on the web and services with the following objectives: